 Late in 2012, EE launched the UK's first 4G mobile broadband service, with the rest following in autumn 2013.
 More recently, we've seen the launch of next-generation 5G services.
-Both 4G and 5G promise a significantly quicker speed than the older 3G networks.
+Both 4G and 5G deliver a significantly quicker speed than the older 3G networks.

 And what kind of performance can you expect from these networks?
 A good source of information is OpenSignal, which uses real-world data and produces regular reports.
 Here are its average 3G and 4G speeds from October 2019: